Perhaps you want to take care of migrating Monarch butterflies. Maybe you want to attract…

 While this is easily the most high-maintenance of the group, it’s also the smallest, and it provides succulent fruit in early winter.
 Persimmon trees (common Japanese varieties include ‘Fuyu’, ‘Tamopan’ and ‘Hachiya’) make unique specimen trees with a lovely branching habit, typically reaching only 20′ or so feet at maturity with similar spread.
 Their large, lazily-held leaves dazzle with brilliant, fiery shades in fall, leaving behind the large, red-orange fruit that’s an ornament unto itself.
 Persimmon trees won’t mind a bit of protection from the hottest afternoon sun, and they’ll appreciate a bit more TLC during their first few years–but seeing an established specimen in full color makes the effort worth it.

-You’ll find each of these trees in stock today, 10/25/16 at NHG–and they’re often in stock year-round.
 If you’ve been admiring fall foliage trees and wishing you had one in your landscape, they’re the perfect place to start!